Carnival Festival: Ride

 Little donkeys transport Mexicans with sombreros, maracas, guitars and trumpets.
 Hawaiian Hula girls bid us a farewell.

-The Music
+Music

 For Carnival Festival, Efteling commissioned its first original soundtrack, which was composed by Toon Hermans and arranged and produced by Ruud Bos.
 Each of the ride's scenes features its own variation on the theme music.

 Since 2019, if a disabled person boards the attraction, fanfare music will play.